At Messiah University, you’ll find plenty of ways to connect with other engineers.

 The American Society of Civil Engineers (ASCE) is a professional society advocating for the professional interests of Civil engineers.
 The student chapter at Messiah University focuses on field trips that provide students with perspective on large-scale construction projects.
 They also design and plan activities to enhance social and professional connections, primarily for the civil engineering students.

-Faculty Contact: Scott Heisey
+Faculty Contact: Brian Swartz

 Each year, the Engineering Department invites high school juniors and seniors to learn more about us by coming to Engineers' Weekend.
 Our Engineers' Weekend begins Friday evening and concludes on Saturday afternoon.
 Click here to learn more about this event.